Environmental governance tools for medium-sized South African municipalities

 Climate Action Responses in South African Municipalities

 CLES, in partnership with Konrad Adenauer Stiftung (KAS), engaged in a project concerning local law and policy initiatives towards climate action in South Africa.
 Overall, the project set out to determine, share, and record information on how a collection of ten municipalities in South Africa are reacting to climate change (mitigation and adaptation) in their local laws and policies, spatial and management plans, organizational structure, projects, programmes, and initiatives.
 In doing so, the team collated sources and developed an online depository of information on climate action responses in the ten municipalities.
-Furthermore, Ms Melandri Steenkamp, Ms Nicolene Steyn, with editorial assistance from Ms Bernalee Anthony, developed case studies based on the municipalities' learning experiences and local actions with respect to their climate mitigation efforts and climate adaptation initiatives.
-Finally, in conjunction with UN-Habitat, CLES and KAS hosted an online Urban Law Day on 29 and 30 October 2020, with the theme: “The City, Climate Change and Vulnerability: Leveraging Law for Climate Resilience”.
+Furthermore, Drs Melandri Steenkamp and Nicolene Steyn, with editorial assistance from Ms Bernalee Anthony, developed case studies based on the municipalities' learning experiences and local actions with respect to their climate mitigation efforts and climate adaptation initiatives.
+Finally, in conjunction with UN-Habitat, CLES and KAS hosted an online Urban Law Day on 29 and 30 October 2020, with the theme: "The City, Climate Change and Vulnerability: Leveraging Law for Climate Resilience".

 This project has since been extended to a more-in depth exploration of local climate change responses in a selection of cities of southern Africa.
 See the project description below.